ChefOnline Blog ChefOnline 0330 380 1000

 Kali Mirch

 You may be unaware, but black pepper has an alternate name – kali mirch.
 Therefore, as is logical, the Kali Mirch dish involves a heavy dose of black pepper, giving the dish an intense heat.
-There is a harmony present in the flavours, however; honey is used to ensure that a sweet tang resonates on the tongue.
+There is a harmony present in the flavours, however; a mellow sweetness is often added to balance the sharp pepper bite.
+Fans of medium-hot Indian takeaway dishes will appreciate its complexity.

 Karahi Curry